 Prioritize the conversation

-May we not be guilty of turning a blind eye or passively handing over discipleship to the culture, but confident in the Scriptures and the calling we’ve been given to be ambassadors of God’s love to the world, instill in our children a heart that pursues justice, loves mercy, and humbly submits to the God who tears down dividing walls for his glory and the good of the world.
+May we not be guilty of turning a blind eye or passively handing over discipleship to the culture.
+But with confidence in Scripture and the calling we’ve been given to be ambassadors of God’s love in Christ to the world, instill in our children a heart that pursues justice, loves mercy, and humbly submits to the God who tears down dividing walls for his glory and the good of the world.

 - Compassion and Conviction by Justin Giboney, Michael Wear, and Chris Butler